-Join Aaron F. Ross for an in-depth discussion in this video Softening a field with attenuation, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Softening a field with attenuation, part of Maya Dynamics: Creating Simulations (2012).

 Another really important attribute for fields is Attenuation.…Attenuation is the fall off, and with a value of 1, which is the default, the…intensity of the field diminishes linearly from the field location to the Max Distance.…In other words, it's going to be at full strength at the location of that field…and it's going to fall off in intensity until it reaches the Max Distance where…the value will be 0.…